miklevin/MikeLev.in/_posts/2022-12-14-me-vs-chatgpt-tell-me-why-i-should-use-the-python-programming-language.md

 headline: "Why I Choose Python: My Journey to Find the Perfect Programming Language"
 description: As a programmer, I use Python because it aligns with my vibe and allows me to express myself.
 It is easy to learn, free and open source, and has a large and supportive community.
 It is also a high-level language, dynamically-typed, and versatile, with a rich set of built-in data types and standard libraries.
 I'm confident that Python is the perfect language for me to use and grow with.
 keywords: Python, Programming, Language, Easy, Learn, Free, Open Source, High-Level, Dynamically-Typed, Versatile, Built-in Data Types, Standard Libraries, Simplicity, Readability, Flexibility, Vibrant Community, Users, Apply
-categories: open source, python, coding
+categories: open source, coding, python
 permalink: /blog/me-vs-chatgpt-tell-me-why-i-should-use-the-python-programming-language/
 layout: post
 group: blog